aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/ctpel.md

 ## File formats
 ### Importing binary masks to numpy
 The dataset contains a DICOM SEG file, which can be converted to an ITK image file (mha, nifti, etc) by using [dcmqi](https://github.com/QIICR/dcmqi) and the command line tool [segimage2itkimage](https://qiicr.gitbook.io/dcmqi-guide/opening/cmd_tools/seg/segimage2itkimage), which is straightforward to read into a numpy array.

+### Landmarks
+Landmarks are available in the sr.dcm file and saved using the TID 1500 template.

 ## License
 ### Controlled access